naiymu/nhentai-konnichiwa/README.md

     - *Save as JSON file*
     - *Copy to clipboard*

-    *Save as JSON file* will save the content to a file named with the number of milliseconds since January 1, 1970.
-You can then run `refresh_db.php` from konnichiwa on this file to add all the downloaded galleries to your database.
+    *Save as JSON file* will save the content to a file with the same name as the zip file.
+You can then run `refresh_db.php` script from konnichiwa on this file to add all the downloaded galleries to your database.

 - **Include groups in authors**: If the *Save JSON* option is set, the output has a key `authors`.
-This decides if the Groups in NHentai will be added to its value.
+This decides if the 'Groups' in NHentai metadata will be added to its value.

 - **Button orientation**: The three buttons (download, config and check-all) are by default aligned vertically.
 But if you want you can change this.
 There are